[0:00:56] About the Podcast

 This podcast is also brought to you by Organifi.
 Organifi, because I have to talk sexy whenever I talk about Organifi, they made the most wonderful extract that is golden milk.
 It contains turkey tail mushroom, lemon balm, reishi mushroom, ginger for your achy muscles and joints, and they help with your gut.
 And they also have black pepper, which when added to the turmeric increases the medicinal potency of the turmeric by 200 times.
 So, it's very interesting and it tastes really good.
 It doesn't taste like you're drinking mushrooms and turmeric and medicine, even though it is medicine.

 It is one of those things that I recommend you sip at night.
 Mix it with some hot coconut milk or hot almond milk or rice milk or hemp milk or water or what have you.
-Drink this at night and that’s the time to do it, in my opinion.
+Drink this at night and that's the time to do it, in my opinion.
 It just knocks you out.
-So, go to Organifi.
-That’s Organifi with an I, organifi.com, and we use code GREENFIELD.
-You’re going to save 20% off of anything from our friends at Organifi.
-So, enjoy that and enjoy this episode you’re about to hear.
+So, go to BenGreenfieldFitness.com/Organifi.
+That's Organifi with an I, and use the discount code mentioned there.
+You're going to save 20% off of anything from our friends at Organifi.
+So, enjoy that and enjoy this episode you're about to hear.
 Again, all the shownotes are at BenGreenfieldFitness.com/wellnesswheel.
 Enjoy.

 Male 1: Bit hands to Ben Greenfield everybody.